 The overall focus of this policy paper is to examine the development assistance that China provided to five Western Balkan countries (Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, and Serbia) and its influence on democratic governance and decision-making in each of these nations.
 Diving into the data, each analyzed project is verified against official statements and press releases, available project agreements, and media coverage, while building upon data from numerous interviews across all the five countries, as well as the author’s professional experience in the coordination of donor assistance in the Macedonian government.

 The reception of Chinese development assistance differs significantly in each of these respective countries, especially amid differing impacts and the specter of Sino-American tensions.
 Whereas China’s development assistance is often understood as coming without any conditionality, many loan and grant contracts contain provisions that put the beneficiary country in a subordinate position in the case of a dispute.
 China’s development assistance is an important instrument in China’s ‘transactional’ diplomacy and can be a powerful foreign policy tool allowing China to control and influence Western Balkan countries’ attitudes on issues of interest to China.

 Read the full report for an in-depth data analysis, commentary, and recommendations for remedies to problems presented in this transactional framework.

-Ana Krstinovska is the President of the North Macedonian think tank and consultancy ESTIMA.
+Ana Krstinovska is a CHOICE Research Fellow and the President of the North Macedonian think tank and consultancy ESTIMA.
 Previously, she was a Program Manager for the Center for Research and Policy Making - CRPM in Skopje, as well as a State Secretary for European Affairs and Advisor for International Cooperation/First Secretary in the Permanent Mission to the EU within the Government of the Republic of North Macedonia.